Spoti-CLI

 Technical Approach

-Built a TUI using Python's blessed library with vim-style keybindings:
+Built a TUI using Python's blessed library with vim-style keybindings for navigation and playback.

 Interesting Challenges